-In commercial facilities, the low voltage systems are also referred to as the Division 27/28 systems as defined by the Construction Specifications Institute's (CSI) Master Format standard.
-The specifications for building projects include Division 27 which cover Communications Systems, and Division 28 which addresses Electronic Safety and Security Systems.
+In commercial facilities, the low voltage systems are also referred to as the Division 27/28 systems defined by the Construction Specifications Institute's (CSI) Master Format standard.
+The specifications for building projects include Division 27, which covers Communications Systems, and Division 28, which addresses Electronic Safety and Security Systems.

 Essay writing is a significant piece of the curriculum.
-Writing a descriptive essay isn't constantly straightforward.
-Writing an essay isn't usually a simple job to be completed for a number of people, because it's different from creating a fast tale or poem.
-This really is named freewheeling essay writing.
+Writing a descriptive essay isn't always straightforward.
+Writing an essay isn't usually a simple job to be completed for a number of people because it's different from creating a fast tale or poem.
+This is named freewheeling essay writing.

 Top Ten FAQs that NTI Hears

 It is no surprise that this has always been the most asked question of NTI's Top Ten questions.
 We are pure consultants whose sole focus is to provide the best advice, design, procurement, and implementation management services for our clients.
 For a complete answer, click on one of the following – NTI Overview, Our Process, Technologies.

 2. How much space is needed for 'low voltage' systems?